eleostech/document-downloader/README.md

 We need a replacement for the .BAT file that can be run/scheduled by the customer on a computer of their choosing, which will fetch any queued documents from our API and download them to the local filesystem, to a given folder.

+An example is worth a lot of words.
+Here's the package (.BAT script plus some documentation) we provide today: <https://s3.amazonaws.com/drive-axle-integration/DriveAxleClientScript.zip>

+(This relies on an email/password authentication scheme, which is going away in favor of the API key.)

 ## Facts that constrain the solution

 1. Most of the document management systems support monitoring a folder and automatically ingesting any document(s) that appear in that folder.
 Therefore, downloading the documents into a given folder is sufficient.